 You don’t have to worry about getting coronavirus by “eating” it, though.
 Even if coronavirus does get into your food, your stomach acid would kill it, said Dr. Angela Rasmussen, a virologist at Columbia University.

-This “Contact tracing 101” article explains how contact tracing works, how it quashed previous outbreaks, who can get hired, and why tracing is critical to helping reopen economies.
+This “Contact tracing 101” article explains how contact tracing works, who can get hired, and how contact tracing has helped quash previous outbreaks.

 But the US hasn’t been doing nearly enough contact tracing, experts say.
 Here’s why.